gnolang/blog/posts/2025-03-12_user-registry/README.md

 User Registry realm.
 - Call the function and see your name show up in the "Latest registrations" section!

-> Make sure to specify exact amount of GNOT for the registration fee (1 GNOT).
+> Make sure to specify the exact amount of GNOT for the registration fee (1 GNOT).

 ## System Architecture